Public Services (Social Value) Act 2012: Implementation

 Lord Young, the Prime Minister's Adviser on Enterprise, conducted a review of the Act, which examined how the Act has been performing in its first 2 years.
 The report contains a number of case studies, practical guidance on how to apply the Act, and a framework and principles for measurement.
 A case studies which used social return on investment calculations and one which involved service users in grant award decision-making were quoted and considered "helpful" by the government.

 Procurement Policy Note 10/12 providing advice for public sector staff was produced when the Act came into force in January 2013.
 The note confirms that contracts for goods and works, and contracts below the relevant monetary thresholds in the Public Contracts Regulations, are not covered by the Act.
+The Policy Note encourages public bodies to consult with supply markets and with voluntary and community organisations when developing specifications and planning bid evaluation.

-Government also conducted a one-year on update on the Act.
+The Government also conducted a one-year on update on the Act.

 Research published by Social Enterprise UK in 2016 divided implementing local authorities into several groups: some had interpreted the legislation as "empowering" and taken its objectives "to heart", some very actively, others more cautiously; a further group had demonstrated compliance with a relevant policy document but had not yet enacted this in practice, and there was another group of local authorities described by Social Enterprise UK as "bystanders" with at that time "no social value policy and no social value activity".
 Later research by National Voices and Social Enterprise UK also found that only 13% of clinical commissioning groups demonstrate that they are actively committed to pursuing social value in their procurement and commissioning decisions.
 Only 13% of sustainability and transformation plans mentioned the idea.